Educatius Group’s USA F-1 Inbound High School Program Listed by CSIET for 5th year in a Row

 West Catholic High School

-SCHOOL PROFILE One of the top Catholic high schools in the United States, West Catholic High School has been named one of the most challenging private schools in the United States by the Washington Post.
+One of the top Catholic high schools in the United States, West Catholic High School has been named one of the most challenging private schools in the United States by the Washington Post.
 FACILITIES West Catholic is located on a 42-acre campus in the northwest corner of Grand Rapids, Michigan.
 The campus hosts updated athletic facilities and an on-site observatory, developed and designed by the 2012-2013 pre-engineering class.
 The school also opened a brand new Academic Learning Center in 2017.
 SPORTS AND ARTS West Catholic’s athletics program offers over 20 varsity sports, giving international students an opportunity to participate on a team.
 West Catholic art students are offered several choices of electives.
 The award-winning marching band performs many times throughout the year at festivals, parades, and sporting events.
 West Catholic Theater also performs 3 plays each year, including a spring musical.
-COMMUNITY INFORMATION Grand Rapids is the 2nd largest city in
+COMMUNITY INFORMATION Grand Rapids is the 2nd largest city in Michigan, and

 Rochester Community Schools

-Rochester Community Schools is one of the premier public school districts, in Michigan.
-Each of the high schools offers a full complement of courses including Advanced Placement, the arts, and career/technical classes.
+Rochester Community Schools is one of the premier public school districts, in Michigan Each of the high schools offers a full complement of courses including Advanced Placement, the arts, and career/technical classes.
 Two Rochester Community Schools have been awarded Gold and Silver Medals by US News & World Report.
 FACILITIES All three high schools are equipped with state-of-the-art technology and modern classrooms for students to use.
 SPORTS AND ARTS Students interested in sports can join a variety of sports programs, including Competitive Cheerleading, Wrestling, and Skiing.
 With an award winning arts program, students can participate in both curricular and extracurricular activities such as 2-D and 3-D Design, Photography, Drama, and more!
 COMMUNITY INFORMATION Rochester Community Schools is located in northern Oakland County, Michigan.
-The Rochester Township has a beautiful downtown area for shopping and is home to Oakland University <p> <a href="https://www
+The Rochester Township has a beautiful downtown area for shopping and is home to Oakland University. <p> <a href="https://www